-This cluster aggregates manuscripts exploring the effects of big data on supply chain management, related dynamic capabilities and performance.
-Specifically, two groups of manuscripts emerged in this cluster.
+manuscripts emerged in this cluster.
 The first one deals with the implementation of BDA systems for supply chain management and the second is about the effect of big data and BDA on supply chain management performance.

 In manuscripts about the implementation of BDA systems, Hazen et al. (2014), stressed that such systems' managers may gain visibility into supply chain processes, costs and revenues or flows of materials.
 Specifically, the implementation of BDA systems may allow managers to obtain accurate predictions about the future needs of productive factors.
-Yet, such benefits will emerge only in the case when BDA systems can rely on high quality data; thus, BDA systems should be capable of depurating raw data and filtering out not-useful information generating noise around useful data (Kwon et al. 2014; Kache and Seuring, 2017).
-In fact, two manuscripts point out how BDA systems may cause positive effects only if they analyse high quality data.
+Yet, such benefits will emerge only in the case when BDA systems can rely on high quality data; thus, BDA systems should be capable of depurating raw data and filtering out not-useful information generating noise around useful data (Kwon et al., 2014; Kache and Seuring, 2017).
+In fact, two manuscripts point out how BDA systems may cause positive effects only if they analyze high quality data.
 Actually, the usage of low-quality data (or data not cleaned of unworthy information) has been found to give erroneous predictions leading to wrong decisions.
-This notwithstanding, the risks related with low quality data aren't related only with the quality of data analysed by BDA systems.
+This notwithstanding, the risks related with low quality data are not related only with the quality of data analyzed by BDA systems.
 Kwon et al. (2014) also stressed that people may refuse to properly use BDA systems.
 It was observed that people may oppose a technology when they are not able to understand the potential benefits.
 Both Kwon et al. (2014) and Chaffin et al. (2017) have assessed that conducting training programs to develop organization-wide BDA capabilities may help.
 On this topic, Lavertu (2016) has mentioned the importance of external help (i.e. specialized consultants) for any kind of organization wishing to implement BDA systems to support supply chain management.